Search results for

 David Imel / Android Authority

 Just like LG’s QNED, Samsung’s Neo QLED is a transmissive Mini-LED backlighting technology, and the ‘Q’ in QLED stands for quantum.
 Neo QLED is related to Samsung’s Quantum Matrix Technology and its picture-optimizing Neural Quantum Processor.
-Samsung is using a quantum dot layer for enhanced colors, promising 100% reproduction of the DCI-P3 color space.
+Samsung is using a quantum dot layer for enhanced colors, promising 100% reproduction of the DCI-P3 color gamut.

 As a side note, don’t confuse Samsung’s regular QLED sets with the flagship Neo QLED series.
 The latter includes a mini LED array with all of its benefits like local dimming, while regular QLED TVs still rely on traditional backlighting tech.